Labor market demands independence

 This development offers opportunities for young people in special education who are growing towards greater independence and participation.
 Being able to travel independently means more freedom, better access to internships and jobs, and a greater chance of sustainable placement.
 Conversely, young people who don't learn to take this step independently are more likely to fall by the wayside—especially when special transportation is no longer a given.

-Virtual public transport as a practical solution for secondary education
+Virtual OV as a practical solution for VSO

 Virtual public transport offers a contemporary and accessible solution.
 Using VR technology, students practice various travel skills safely, systematically, and at their own pace: route planning, checking in, transferring, dealing with changes or unsafe situations.
 This approach is now being successfully embraced in hundreds of schools, with growing results: young people are building self-confidence, confident in independent travel, and better prepared for internships or sheltered workshops.